Düzen Tekkal: Political career

 In the 2016 state elections, Tekkal was part of CDU candidate Julia Klöckner's shadow cabinet in Rhineland-Palatinate.
 The following year, she was part of Bernd Althusmann's shadow cabinet for the Lower Saxony state elections.
 After the national elections the same year, she was widely considered a candidate to become the Federal Government Commissioner for Migration, Refugees and Integration in the cabinet of Chancellor Angela Merkel, but the post eventually went to Annette Widmann-Mauz.

 In 2019, Tekkal was appointed by Federal Minister for Economic Cooperation and Development Gerd Müller to the Commission on the Causes of Migration, co-chaired by Bärbel Diekmann and Gerda Hasselfeldt.

 In June 2021 Tekkal testified as an expert at a public hearing of the Bundestag Committee on Human Rights and Humanitarian Aid on the human rights situation in Turkey.

 Tekkal's political positions include a pluralistic Germany based on the free democratic basic order, which counteracts extremism, especially Islamism and far-right politics.
 Furthermore, she is also in favor of a women's quota for companies.

 Tekkal has been part of delegation trips with various ministers to Iraq, including with Development Minister Gerd Müller (2018), Defense Minister Annegret Kramp-Karrenbauer (2019) and Foreign Minister Annalena Baerbock (2023).

 Philanthropy

 HÁWAR.help

-Together with her sister, the former professional soccer player Tuğba Tekkal, Tekkal founded the non-profit association for humanitarian aid Háwar.help and is its chairwoman.
+Together with her sister, the former professional soccer player Tuğba Tekkal, she founded the non-profit association for humanitarian aid Háwar.help and is its chairwoman.
 The association runs several projects centered around women's empowerment and women's rights.
 The project Scoring Girls, which was initiated by her sister Tuğba, organizes soccer practice for girls from immigrant and disadvantaged families.
 The project's patron is journalist and TV presenter Anne Will.
 In 2021, Annalena Baerbock became a patron of the Back to Life project.